orcutt989/twitter-statistics/README.md

 ## Linting

-Python linting is also performed with GitHub actions and utlizes `Flake8`.
+Python linting is also performed with GitHub actions and utilizes `Flake8`.
 Linting is performed on every commit.